Historic Preservation Grants

 To be eligible to receive Historic Preservation Grant funding, a building or site must first be determined to be historically significant.
 Any building that is on the National Register of Historic Places, has been deemed eligible for the Register, is a Columbia City Landmark, is a Town of Blythewood Historic site, or was listed by the Richland County Bicentennial Committee (1981) is automatically eligible.
 For all other properties, click on the Historic Building Eligibility link below.
 The application must be submitted to, and approved by, the RCCC before a grant application can be considered.

-Applications for Historic Preservation Grants are available online late in the year and are due by mid-February.
+The deadline for submittal is February 4, 2019.
 If approved, funds become available in July.
 To date, the Historic Preservation Grant program has been instrumental in restoring and preserving dozens of properties that help tell the story of who we are and where we’ve come from.

-Beginning December 3, 2018, RCCC grant applications will be submitted online using Zoom Grants.
+NEW THIS YEAR!
+RCCC grant applications must be submitted online using Zoom Grants.
 The application is available at RCCC - Historic & Conservation Grants

 FY20 Historic Preservation Grant Criteria & Guidelines